-Paul F. Davis is a Worldwide Motivational Speaker, Wellness Trainer, College and Career Counselor, Life Coach and Author of 20+ Books who has touched 76 Nations serving the U.S. Military, Companies, Cruise Lines, and Universities across the globe.
+Paul F. Davis is a Worldwide Motivational Speaker, Wellness Trainer, College and Career Counselor, Life Coach and Author of more than 50 Books who has touched 88 Nations serving the U.S. Military, Companies, Cruise Lines, and Universities across the globe.
 As an international educator Paul is certified with the states of Florida and Arizona to teach ESL, English, Social Studies and Health.
-Paul has 7 years formal teaching experience in public, charter and international schools (having lived around the world).
+Paul has 8 years formal teaching experience in public, charter and international schools (having lived around the world).
 Paul has earned 4 Master degrees with honors: Educational Leadership (University of Texas), Global Affairs (New York University), Global Food Law (Michigan State College of Law), and Health (University of Alabama).
 Paul was trained in college and educational consulting at the University of California at Los Angeles.

 Paul empowers people to transcend their limitations, live their dreams and achieve peak performance body-mind-spirit (along with reducing medical and insurance costs for companies through the creation of optimal wellness programs).
 Paul serves Fortune 500 Companies, the U.S. Military, Governments, Cruise Lines at Sea, Churches, and Universities across the globe.
 Paul has appeared on numerous international broadcasts from Investors' Business Daily, Oprah and Friends to Fox News to talk about success, leadership, relational intricacies, conflict resolution, life balance and overcoming adversity.